-- Articulate the long term and immediate PSMART objectives of E-waste Action Project - Examine the potential strategies, enabling factors, for fulfilling the project objectives - Pre-empt challenges and develop a realistic plan of action to achieve the goals - Analyze their project requirement and personal areas of improvement to identify their individual learning goal
+- Articulate the long term and immediate PSMART objectives of Greene Action Project - Examine the potential strategies, enabling factors, for fulfilling the project objectives - Pre-empt challenges and develop a realistic plan of action to achieve the goals - Analyze their project requirement and personal areas of improvement to identify their individual learning goal

+Flow Step Description Methodology/ Tools Duration Mind Jog Important to set realistic goals, in alignment with our abilities Activity: Ball throw 10 minutes Personal Connect Imagining success Colored photos collected from various magazines, newspapers or the internet 20mins Information Exchange Setting PSMART Objectives Discussion E-waste awareness Participant workbook 40 mins

+Information Application Developing aGreene Action Project plan for your school Greene Action Project plan template 40 min Real World Connect Researching and collecting interesting Greene Action project ideas for learning and exchange Internet 10 mins

-MIND JOG ASK: All participants are divided into 2 groups and stand in a straight-line.
-One ball will be given to you both the groups and the first person in the line will throw the ball to the one in the back without looking behind.
+All participants are divided into 2 groups and stand in a straight-line.
+One ball will be given to both the groups and the first person in the line will throw the ball to the one in the back without looking behind.
 The 2nd person will have to catch it and throw it to the person behind and so on.
 This has to be done in a way that the ball is not dropped.
 The participants are given 5 minutes to complete this.

-Say: You have 5 minutes to do this and place yourself accordingly and as per your estimation Say It is for us to realize our true potential and set realistic expectation and set for ourselves a stretched target - why?
-Because we fun by pushing ourselves, expand our capacity; test our skills and also not making a superficial or tick in the box kind of change.
-At the same time it will be fool hardy to give ourselves such a stretch that we don't even have the energy to start given the end or goal is so far off that it seems impossible PERSONAL Do: Lay and spread out the photographs around a table in the room.
-CONNECT Ask participants to take rounds of the circle and see the photographs Say: Find out the photograph/s you can best relate to as you imagine success with your project.
-Once everybody has decided ask them to pick the photographs.
+You have 5 minutes to do this and place yourself accordingly and as per your estimation fun by pushing ourselves, expand our capacity; test our skills and also not making a superficial or tick in the box kind of change.
+At the same time it will be fool hardy to give ourselves such a stretch that we don't even have the energy to start given the end or goal is so far off that it seems impossible

+It is for us to realize our true potential and set realistic expectation and set for ourselves a stretched target - why?
+Because we want

+Lay and spread out the photographs around a table in the room.
+Ask participants to take rounds of the circle and see the photographs to pick the photographs.
 In case you do not find your photograph keep it in your mind and then later you can ask the person to give it you.

+Sav:

+Find out the photograph/s you can best relate to as you imagine success with your project.
+Once everybody has decided ask them

 Share why you have chosen the photograph.

-Guide the discussion towards how they are feeling about the groupright now and how does this discussion fit into their action projects
+Guide the discussion towards how they are feeling about the group right now and how does this discussion fit into their action projects objecti ve?
+Is it important to have clear goals or objectives for our work?
+Why?

 How are you feeling?
 How did it feel to imagine success?
-It is very important for us to build a vision of the change we want to see in the world through our work.
-You need not have worked out every little detail but a symbol like this photograph is one of the many good views to keep you inspired and motivated.
+It is very important for us to build a vision of the change we want to see through the E-waste awareness programme.
+You need not have worked out every little detail but a symbol like this photograph is one of the many good views to keep you inspired and motivated to move in the right direction.